 The most popular of the Olympics are the games hosted by an apolitical Extropian committee, who first started their version as a means of gaining viewers for their broadcasting network.
-These Olympic games are divided into two leagues, one allowing only biomorphs and biomods, and the other allowing pods, cyberware and nanoware.
-Victory depends on both athleticism and use of the best augmentations; many athletes are sponsored by morph and augmentation developers and corporations looking to show off their high-end.
+These Olympic games are divided into two leagues, one allowing only biomorphs and biomods, and the other also allowing pods, cyberware and nanoware.
+Victory depends on both athleticism and use of the best augmentations.
+Many athletes are sponsored by morph and augmentation developers and corporations looking to show off their products.
 Although some of the most popular events are held for real, in locations throughout the system, the bulk of events are held in special, highly secure simulspaces.

 The "classical" Olympics, boasting continuity back to the beginning of the modern Olympics in 1894, are maintained by the Jovian Republic.
 They maintain a dedication to "pure athleticism", meaning no augmentations, drugs, or enhancements, and only flats are allowed.
 Like in the traditional and modern Olympics, stations and habitats compete against one another, and some pride is taken in the fact that all of the games are done in the real world, despite the great costs.
 Outside of the Jovian Republic these events are not widely viewed, as the Extropian games feature dramatically greater feats due to augmentation.